 Nursing Home Prescription Errors

 The likelihood of a prescription error occurring in a nursing home facility is something that is well-recognized and acknowledged within the medical community.
 Nursing homes have a legal responsibility to provide timely and accurate dosages of medications to residents in the home.
-Failing to do so can result in serious injuries and tragically, can sometimes result in wrongful death.
+Failing to do so can result in serious injuries and tragically, which can sometimes result in wrongful death.

 If your loved one has suffered from prescription errors in a Connecticut nursing home, you may be eligible to file a lawsuit.

-Causes of Nursing Home Prescription Errors
+Causes Of Nursing Home Prescription Errors

 Many nursing homes and residential care facilities, unfortunately, fail in their responsibility to provide accurate medication to residents due to inadequate supervision of employees, poor hiring and training practices and many other reasons, including the following:

 Since prescription drugs have more serious dangers associated with them than most over-the-counter medications, it is critical that nursing home staff issue the correct drug at the proper dosage to avoid potentially tragic consequences.
 Many facilities will administer prescriptions via a medication cart, where many similar-looking pills are kept.
 Staff responsible for administering medication from the cart must check to make sure that the patient is receiving the proper dosage of their prescription.

 Most drugs, both prescription and over-the-counter, have serious side effects that must be considered before administering them to a patient.
 Some common side effects include: